-16.01 Definitions
+16.1 Definitions

-- a) "Overtime" means work performed by a full-time employee in excess or outside of his/her regularly scheduled hours of work. - b) "Straight time rate" means the hourly rate of remuneration. - c) "Time and one half" means one and one-half (1 1/2) times the straight time rate. - d) "Double time" means twice the straight time rate. - e) "Double time and one half" means two and one-half (2 1/2) times the straight time rate.
+- (a) "Overtime" means work performed by a full-time employee in excess or outside of his/her regularly scheduled hours of work. - (b) "Straight-time rate" means the hourly rate of remuneration. - (c) "Time and one half" means one and one-half times $(1\frac{1}{2}x)$ the straight-time rate. - (d) "Double-time" means twice (2x) the straight-time rate. - (e) "Double-time and one half" means two and one-half times (21/2x) the straight-time rate.

-16.02 Authorization and Application of Overtime
+16.2 Authorization and Application of Overtime

-- An employee who is required to work overtime shall be entitled to overtime compensation when: - i) the overtime worked is authorized in advance by the Employer; and - ii) the employee does not control the duration of the overtime worked, such as acts of God, an emergency situation, damage to life or property. - b) Notwithstanding the foregoing, the Employer and the Union recognize that the nature of the work carried out by persons in some classifications is such that it may not be possible for the employee to obtain prior authorization for the necessary overtime work.
+- (a) An employee who is required to work overtime shall be entitled to overtime compensation when: - (1) the overtime worked is authorized in advance by the Employer; and - (2) the employee does not control the duration of the overtime worked, such as acts of God, an emergency situation, and damage to life or property. - (b) Notwithstanding the foregoing, the Employer and the Union recognize that the nature of the work carried out by persons in some classifications is such that it may not be possible for the employee to obtain prior authorization for the necessary overtime work.
 In such cases the employee shall use his/her discretion in working the overtime and the Employer shall be considered to have authorized the overtime in advance.
 However, the Employer reserves the right, subject to the grievance procedure, to determine the legitimacy of the overtime claimed.